Lovelyn Palm: When the Mission Goes Wrong

 Episode Cover

-In this initial episode, Kristin interviews Naeem Fazal, lead pastor of Mosaic Church, about what to expect from this podcast and why we think...
+In this episode, Kristin interviews Naeem Fazal, lead pastor of Mosaic Church, about his background, how Mosaic Church came to be and what it...

 Listen